Long slender Fushimi peppers in a market tray with one sliced pepper showing a narrow seed cavity

 Fushimi peppers belong to the sweet pepper category - no capsaicin, no burn, just clean vegetable flavor with a subtle grassy note that develops into something almost buttery when heat hits the skin.

-Originating in Kyoto, Japan, the Fushimi is a classic example of Japanese frying peppers — long, slender, and thin-walled, designed to cook fast and absorb surrounding flavors.
-The C. annuum botanical family includes everything from bells to cayennes, but Fushimi sits at the gentlest end of that spectrum.
+Originating in Kyoto, Japan, the Fushimi is a classic example of Japanese frying peppers - long, slender, and thin-walled, designed to cook fast and absorb surrounding flavors.
+The Capsicum annuum as a pepper species includes everything from bells to cayennes, but Fushimi sits at the gentlest end of that spectrum.

 Raw, the flavor is mild and slightly vegetal.
 Blister them in a cast-iron pan with a little sesame oil and soy sauce, and something transforms - the skin chars at the edges, the flesh softens, and the sweetness concentrates.
 That transformation is the whole point.